OBITUARY: Shirley Gregoire

-Shirley Gregoire, 83, of Montevideo, died Sunday, March 3, 2019, at Luther Haven.
-Mass of Christian Burial will be held at 11 a.m., Friday, March 22, at St. Joseph Catholic Church in Montevideo, with the Father Paul Timmerman presiding.
-Visitation will be held one hour prior to services at the church on Friday.
+Shirley Gregoire, 83, died Sunday, March 3, 2019, at Luther Haven.
+Mass of Christian Burial will be held at 11 a.m., Friday, March 22, at St. Joseph Catholic Church in Montevideo with the Father Paul Timmerman presiding.
+A luncheon with a visitation will follow the mass.
+Private family burial will be at the church cemetery.

-Anderson-TeBeest Funeral Home, of Montevideo, is in charge of the arrangements. (online guest book at www.andersonfuneralmontevideo.com)
+Anderson-TeBeest Funeral Home, of Montevideo, is in charge of the funeral arrangements. (online guest book at www.andersonfuneralmontevideo.com

 Full Obituary available in our paper.